-It’s been a few weeks now since the clocks went back an hour, making any time post 4pm feel like someone well and truly turned the switch off on ‘summer’.
+It’s been a few weeks now since the clocks went back an hour, making any time post 4pm feel like someone well and truly turned the switch off on ‘summer’ – and it’s making us feel pretty SAD.

 We get up.
 It’s dark.
 We get home.
 It’s dark.
 The sun goes to sleep pretty much 6 hours before we do, but we’re expected to carry on as normal?
 That doesn’t sound fair.